Sean May: College statistics

-Back to North Carolina
+Coaching career

 In fall of 2015, May was hired as the director of player development at his alma mater, the University of North Carolina.
 He served in the position for two years, and thereafter transitioned to the role of Director of Basketball Operations in fall of 2017.

 In April 2021, head coach Roy Williams retired and was replaced by Hubert Davis.
 On April 15, May received a promotion from the Director of Basketball Operations position, moving into one of the three on-the-bench assistant spots for Davis' inaugural UNC staff.